NWChemEx/TensorWrapper/docs/source/developer/design/architecture/overview.rst

-There are a number of existing tensor libraries, with a variety of useful features; however, to our knowledge no existing tensor library has all the features a high-performance physics code may encounter.
-TensorWrapper is designed to provide a high-level, user-friendly, domain-specific language (DSL) on top of existing tensor libraries which abstracts away as much complexity as possible.
+There are a number of existing tensor libraries, with a variety of useful features; however, to our knowledge no existing tensor library has all the tensor features a high-performance physics code may encounter.
+TensorWrapper is designed to provide a high-level, user-friendly, :ref:`term_dsl` on top of existing tensor libraries, while abstracting away as much complexity as possible.

 *****************************
 Why do we need TensorWrapper?
 *****************************

-Tensors are the DSL of physics, since nearly every law of physics is succinctly summarized by a tensor equation.
-That said, naively creating arrays of floating-point values and subjecting them to the mathematical operations implied by the equations often leaves much performance on the table.
+Tensors are the "DSL of physics" because nearly every law of physics is succinctly summarized by a tensor equation.
+That said, naively creating arrays of floating-point values and then subjecting them to the mathematical operations implied by the equations often leaves much performance on the table.
 Nonetheless we argue that having a tensor-based DSL is important for physics-based codes because:

 - Facilitates translating theory to code.
 - Encapsulates mathematical optimizations.
 - Code is easier to read/rationalize about.

-Most existing tensor libraries are capable of achieving high-performance, but in many cases can only do so by "breaking API".
-The need to break API complicates the use of many of these libraries.
+Most existing tensor libraries are capable of achieving high-performance, but in many cases can only do so in certain cases or by "breaking API".
+The need to break API complicates the use of those libraries and places much onus on the programmer.
 The goal of TensorWrapper is to provide a middle layer between existing tensor libraries and the user.
 By adding a middle layer we can better decouple the interface from the details.

 .. _atw_architecture_considerations: